-The following review of Asure's financial position as of June 30, 2022 and December 31, 2021, and results of operations for the three and six months ended June 30, 2022 and 2021 should be read in conjunction with our 2021 Annual Report on Form 10-K filed with the SEC on March 14, 2022.
+The following review of Asure's financial position as of March 31, 2022 and December 31, 2021, and results of operations for the three months ended March 31, 2022 and 2021 should be read in conjunction with our 2021 Annual Report on Form 10-K filed with the SEC on March 14, 2022.
 Asure's internet website address is www.asuresoftware.com.
 Our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934 are available through the investor relations page of our internet website free of charge as soon as reasonably practicable after they are electronically filed, or furnished to, the SEC.
-Asure's internet website and the information contained in our website or connected to our website are not incorporated into this Quarterly Report on Form 10-Q, however we do post information on the investor relations page of our investors.
+Asure's internet website and the information contained in our website or connected to our website are not incorporated into this Quarterly Report on Form 10-Q, however we do post information on the investor relations page of our website that we believe may be of interest to our investors.